ES-1085/project-ds-2-autumn/data_analysis/analysis.md

 To statistically test this, we would want to perform an ANOVA test.

-### Age Category = 7
+### Weights of Otters vs. Different Regions

-Let’s compare the weight differences of otters that are in the age category of 5 between the different regions.
+Let’s compare the weight differences of otters that are considered to be adults (age \> 4) between the different regions.

 ``` r
 #creating a dataset that includes only the age classes that we want (7)